Last updated on February 10, 2026

 You can also search local marketplace sites like Facebook Marketplace or Craigslist.
 These might drop the reputability another notch and are dependent on local players selling product, but the prices are unbeatable compared to traditional stores or online retailers when you manage to find a deal.

-Even though most brick-and-mortar stores have a fixed price for product, you should regularly check for offers, discounts, and potential liquidation.
-Some stores try to move boxes that have been sitting on their shelves for years at a large discount.
-You can even find deals on boxes that vendors can’t move locally at large events like PAX.
-While these prices vary by box and vendor, you can sometimes find boxes below eBay prices for unpopular sets.
+Most brick-and-mortar stores have a fixed price for product, but you should ask for offers, discounts, and potential liquidation.
+Some stores try to move boxes that have been sitting on their shelves for years.
+At large events like PAX, you can find deals on boxes that vendors can’t move locally.

 Finding Deals in the Community

-Another way to find cheap booster boxes that’s declined in the last few years, especially during the pandemic, is dealing with the judge staff at smaller events.
-Judges used to receive boxes of product as part of their compensation at Grand Prix.
+Another way to find cheap booster boxes that’s declined in the last few years, is dealing with the judge staff at smaller events.
+Judges used to receive boxes of product as part of their compensation at events.
 These would sell for between $80 to $85 cash and were some of the cheapest deals around.
+Now judges are compensated primarily with stipends, so don't expect to find many full boxes for sale.

 Most larger tournament organizers pay in cash or credit, but smaller stores often offer credit or boxes to judges for smaller events.
-Talking to the judge staff will let you know if they’re receiving boxes or credit for the event.
-Most small stores won’t offer cash, so being able to turn credit into boxes and boxes into cash is a staple of the judge community.
+Talk with the judge staff and let them know your interest in case they’re given boxes for the event.

 Which Sets Are the Cheapest?